-Workplace gamification is a fast emerging trend in organizations across industries.
+Workplace gamification is a fast-emerging trend in organizations across industries.
 It is helping drive employee motivation to newer levels that traditional HR practices might be challenged to achieve.
 Hence, more and more organizations are adopting gamification at their workplaces to engage and motivate their workforce.
-One of the interesting points to notice is that employee rewards is at the center of workplace gamification and is critical to the success of such initiatives.
+One of the interesting points to notice is that employee rewards are at the center of workplace gamification and are critical to the success of such initiatives.

 According to an article in Forbes, Gamification “uses game-based mechanics, aesthetics and game-thinking to engage people, motivate action, promote learning and solve problems.”

 At the workplace, gamification can be used to drive performance, productivity, quality of work, skill development, and even innovation.

 According to the findings of a study conducted by Verizon, gamification increases productivity levels for 90% of workers and increases awareness of co-workers’ goals and tasks for 86%.